revers57/atmega328p-lcd-can/README.md

 # atmega328p-lcd-can
-Access/modify needed values from the dc/dc converter via can.
+Access/modify needed values from dc/ac and dc/dc converters via can.